 - The mattress is probably too firm for strict side sleepers.
 Because it’s firm, it creates some pressure on the shoulder.
 If you sleep through the night on your side, this mattress might not offer enough body contouring and pressure relief.

 - This mattress is on the pricier side, especially when compared to other hybrids.
 That’s most likely because it utilizes organic and natural materials.
+But if you are price conscious you may want to check out our best cheap mattresses page.

 - Trial: 120 Days